highcharts/highcharts/docs/dashboards/data-modifiers.md

     }]
 }
 ```
 * Invert - Allows to flip the data, and replace the columns with rows.
-This comes in handy, when you data is structured by rows and you want to present it by columns.
+This comes in handy when your data is structured by rows and you want to present it by columns.
 No other options need to be specified here.
 Example:
 ```js
 dataModifier: {
     type: 'Invert'
 }
 ```
-* Math - This is the only modifier, that comes in the separate module.
+* Math - This is the only modifier that comes in a separate module.
 It allows performing complex math calculations and adding columns of values that are calculated based on the existing values.
-It uses commands similar to those, that you can find in spreadsheets like Excel.
+It uses commands similar to those that you can find in spreadsheets like Excel.
 You can read more in the [MathModifier Article](https://www.highcharts.com/docs/dashboards/mathmodifier-module).
 Example:
 ```js
 dataModifier: {